sohaibi/EE461L-Project/CheckPoint3ReadMe.md

     :returns: new capacity if success; error code as int. -1 when hardware cannot be found ; -2 when decrease of capacity exceeds current availability
     """
 ```
-to enable the feature as to create new hardware and expand the capacity of existing hardware set, respectively.
+to enable the feature as to create new hardware and expand the capacity of existing hardware set, respectively. <br>
 **Web UI:** <br>
 This feature can be easily implemented by add a new button 'Add Hardware Resources' on hardware web page(https://wirepowderless.herokuapp.com/hardware).
-### Tailer the Look and Feel of Web UI by Stakeholders
+### Tailer the Look and Feel of Web UI by Stakeholders <br>
 **TODO: RACHEL**<br>

-### View Billing Information by Client
+### View Billing Information by Client<br>
 **Database:**<br>
 - Add a 'credit' attibute in 'Project' collection in MongoDB <br>
 This 'credit' attribute will be in integer or float datatype, to indicate how many credits this project currently has.
 If intially every project has 300 free credits, then its value will be 300.
 When 'credit' becomes 0, it can be increased again by charging Client's credit card.